mythezone/ai-ddl/README.md

 **URL**: https://huggingface.co/spaces/huggingface/ai-deadlines

-## Add conference data
+## How to contribute

-Simply open a pull request to update src/data/conferences.yml.
+One can simply open a pull request to update [src/data/conferences.yml](src/data/conferences.yml).

 ## How to run locally